erfanshekari/s3-reverse-proxy/README.md

+**Note**
+I don't recommend using this repo in production. there is another implementation with more features [Here](https://github.com/erfanshekari/node.js-s3-pipe-server)
 # Streaming Amazon S3 Objects From Node.js Server

 Don't use Cloundfront, use this instead. cheap solution to share Private-ACL Objects on demand with CORS support.